cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/r.rst

    selected_landrace_samples %>% select(smarter_id, breed_code)

-The same could be applied on variants endpoints in order to get information on variants.
-In the following example we will select the goat variants on chromosome *1* within *1-1000000* position in *ARS1* assembly:
+Here's another example that could be applied in order to get information on variants.
+In this case we will select the goat variants on chromosome *1* within *1-1000000* positions in *ARS1* assembly:

 .. code-block:: r

    get_smarter_variations <- function(species, assembly, query = list()) {
-      # mind that species is lowercase in endpoint url
+      # mind that species is lowercase in endpoint url, while assembly is uppercase
       species <- tolower(species)
       assembly <- toupper(assembly)